Why are Mexican Gold Libertads So Special?

 Iztaccíhuatl’s mountain is called La Mujer Dormida, or The Sleeping Woman, because it resembles a woman sleeping on her back.
 Popocatépetl became the volcano with the same name, raining down fire upon the earth in eternal rage at the senseless death of his beloved Iztaccíhuatl.
 It is this passionate romance that defines the landscape depicted behind the glorious Winged Victory statue on the Mexican Gold Libertad.
 The beauty of this story perfectly complements the striking loveliness of this coin.

 The joy of holding history, art, and wealth in the palm of your hand is one of the greatest pleasures of coin collecting and investing.
 The Mexican Gold Libertad provides that pleasure, plus breathtaking beauty.
-Collectors interested in other gold products from the Mexican Mint should consider the Gold 50 Pesos coin, another popular option.
+The Mexican Mint also produces another popular and beautiful gold coin, the gold 50 Pesos coin.

 Explore More On APMEX